PORSCHE CLUB OF AMERICA

 A ramble, tour, or trek is a relaxing drive (usually with a Porsche in view in front and back of you) to an interesting destination.
 There are usually interesting scenery and back roads on the way as well.
 It is a noncompetitive event, meant to allow you to enjoy your car in the company of other Porsche owners sharing an interesting experience.

 The monthly meetings are generally held on the second Wednesday of the month at The Villa in Mountain Lakes NJ.
+We also are trying something new this year.
+We will be holding a cruise night for the June meeting.
+Details for this meeting will be found in Porscheforus.
 The meetings are a great opportunity to come out and socialize with fellow club members and talk about our common interest in Porsches.
 Each month a different subject usually relating to Porsches is presented by an invited guest or club member.
 Questions about the monthly meeting can be directed to email@example.com

 The Board of Governors, with input from club members, selects a charity to support through our fund raising efforts.
 These efforts include such activities as 50/50’s, raffles, and rambles/tours/treks and culminates with our highly anticipated and strongly attended annual charity auction.
 The charity auction is a "Tricky Tray" format which means that attendees buy numbered tickets for specified dollar amounts and place them in buckets which represent prizes that they would like to win.
 At the end of the evening, a ticket is drawn from each bucket and a winner is therefore named for each prize.
 This auction is held at the December monthly meeting.
 All members are asked to donate an item(s) to be auctioned, as well as attend the event.
 This years charity is Somerset Hills Learning Institute, a school for children and adolescents with autism.